Harshit-Patle/Project-I-NexusLogic-Technologies/README.md

 # Artist Landing Pages Enhancement

 This project focuses on improving the user interface and user experience of artist landing pages.
-By leveraging modern frontend technologies like React, TailwindCSS, and Framer Motion, the pages are made more visually appealing, interactive, and user-friendly.
+By leveraging modern frontend technologies like React and TailwindCSS the pages are made more visually appealing, interactive, and user-friendly.
 The enhancements include aesthetic improvements, responsive design, and engaging animations.

 ## Table of Contents
 - [Project Overview](#project-overview)